Social Media – Football – Brand and Ball Protection

-  It was while watching the Denver Broncos that I became inspired to write a blog post about ball protection from a fumble standpoint (interceptions will come in a later post).
+It was while watching the Denver Broncos that I became inspired to write a blog post about brand and ball protection from a fumble standpoint (interceptions will come in a later post).
 Let’s look at some ball carriers…

 Ball carrier carrying ball in hand closest to tackler increases risk of getting ball stripped for a fumble.
-It was this play that prompted this blog post.

 Leaving our brand exposed to attacks without appropriate monitoring and engagement can be game changing – for the worse!